DOI-ONRR/doi-extractives-data/_how-it-works/forestry.md

 Lands that can sustainably produce 20 cubic feet per acre of commercial wood products are called timberlands.
 68% of forests in the U.S. are timberlands.
 The rest are classified as low-productivity or legally protected forests.

+Timber production is defined and measured in a few ways: shape (roundwood), intended purpose (industrial or fuelwood), or type of tree (softwood or hardwood).
+Roundwood is one of the most general measures of production and refers to the length of cut tree with a round cross-section, like a log.
+The U.S. has led in global industrial roundwood production since the 1960s.

-Timber production is defined and measured in a few ways: shape, intended purpose, or type of tree.
-The majority of production occurs on private forests.
-More than 90% of wood and paper products produced in the United States come from private forests.
+Most timber production occurs on private forests.
+More than 90% of wood and paper products produced in the U.S. comes from private forests.
 The majority of federal timber production occurs in the national forests and is managed by the Forest Service.
 A number of factors increase demand for timber including: new housing construction, total industrial production, private nonresidential construction, and durable consumer goods production.

 Forests also produce non-timber products.
-According to the Forest Service, there are four other categories: edible and culinary (mushrooms and berries), speciality wood products (furniture), floral and decorative (dried flowers), and dietary supplements (ginseng).
+According to the Forest Service, there are four categories: edible and culinary (mushrooms and berries), speciality wood products (furniture), floral and decorative (dried flowers), and dietary supplements (ginseng).

 ## Revenue?